Join LMU Emergency Management, together with campus, city, county, and state partners, at QuakeFest 2025!

 The Great ShakeOut

-On Thursday, Oct.
-20, 2022 at 10:20 a.m. and 6:50 p.m., LMU participated in the USGS Great ShakeOut earthquake drill, along with 15 million people worldwide.
-Both drills were initiated by a public announcement on the campus speaker system, and Lions dedicated one minute to DROP, COVER and HOLD as if it were a real earthquake.
-Now is a good time to review what to do before, during, and after an earthquake.
+Both drills will be initiated by an LMU Alert and a public announcement on the campus speaker system.
+At this time, all Lions should dedicate one minute to DROP, COVER and HOLD as if it were a real earthquake.
+Make sure to review what to do before, during, and after an earthquake.

 Before the next big earthquake, we recommend these four steps to make you and your community better prepared to survive and recover quickly: